 Recurring Revenue Quality: Why 90% MRR Isn't Enough to Command Premium Multiples

-Every MSP founder knows the stat: 90% recurring revenue is the benchmark buyers want to see.
-So they hit 90%, put it on the first slide of their pitch deck, and assume they've checked the box.
+You already know the benchmark.
+90% recurring revenue is what buyers want to see, so you hit it, put it on the first slide of the deck, and assume the box is checked.
+It isn't.

 Not all recurring revenue is created equal.
-PE buyers think about revenue on a spectrum from high-risk to low-risk, and they price accordingly.
+PE buyers think about it on a spectrum from high-risk to low-risk, and they price each tier accordingly:

-Most MSPs have revenue across this entire spectrum.
-The mix determines how buyers value the business.
-And the market is pricing this distinction right now: GF Data's H1 2025 analysis of middle-market transactions found that business services companies with asset-light, recurring-revenue models traded at a 0.4x EBITDA premium over historical averages, even as overall deal volume declined.
+Most MSPs have revenue across this entire spectrum, and the mix determines how buyers value the business.
+The market is pricing this distinction right now.
+GF Data's H1 2025 analysis of middle-market transactions found that business services companies with asset-light, recurring-revenue models traded at a 0.4x EBITDA premium over historical averages even as overall deal volume declined.
 Buyers are paying more for quality and walking away from everything else.

 Contract Structure: The Single Biggest Revenue Quality Lever